Rockfire Resources (LON:ROCK) Trading Down 6.3% – Here’s What Happened

-Rockfire Resources (LON:ROCK – Get Free Report) last announced its quarterly earnings results on Monday, September 22nd.
-The company reported GBX (0.01) EPS for the quarter.
+Rockfire Resources (LON:ROCK – Get Free Report) last released its earnings results on Monday, September 22nd.
+The company reported GBX (0.01) earnings per share for the quarter.

 Rockfire Resources plc is a progressive copper and gold exploration company with a strong growth strategy.
 The Company has a goal of delineating significant copper and gold resources to move its projects towards feasibility and development.